ahabz/DontAskToAsk-bot/README.md

 ## How To Use:
 - You can invite the bot to your personal server using this [Bot Invitation Link](https://discord.com/oauth2/authorize?client_id=1235240271994814464&permissions=274878032960&scope=bot).

-- Or you can test it out on our [Discord testing server](https://discord.gg/Ka6THHvc8j).
+- Or you can test it out on our [Discord Community server](https://discord.gg/Ka6THHvc8j).

 ## Features